Jayde1600/My_Python_Projects/README.md

 For Mac, I am not sure on how to get the folder path but you can search that up and once you get it, you can copy the folder path onto the (folder_path = 'C:/Users/neome/Downloads') line of code.

+If the files have already been sorted, the program will not do anything.
+You should try a different path where your files have not been sorted yet.